 The QE bit determines if the device is in the Quad Enabled mode.
-If it is in the logical 1 state, the $\overline{\text{HOLD}}$ and $\overline{\text{WP}}$ pins functions as input/output pins similar to the SI and SO.
-If it is in the logical 0 state, the $\overline{\text{HOLD}}$ pin functions as an input only, and the $\overline{\text{WP}}$ pin functions as an input only.
+If the QE bit is in the logical 1 state, the HOLD and WP pins functions as input/output pins similar to the SI and SO.
+If the QE bit is in the logical 0 state, the HOLD pin functions as an input only and the WP pin functions as an input only.

-11.2 Write Status Register (01h and 31h)
+11.2 Write Status Register (01h, 31h, 11h)